DataDog/integrations-core/consul/README.md

    logs_enabled: true
    ```

-2. Add this configuration block to your `consul.yaml` file to start collecting your Consul Logs:
+2. Edit this configuration block in your `consul.yaml` file to collect Consul logs:

    ```yaml
    logs: